Maleick/byvalver/assets/docs/BADBYTEELIM_STRATS.md

 **Best Practices:**
 1. Start with null-byte only mode to validate baseline
-2. Add one bad character at a time
+2. Add one bad byte at a time
 3. Verify output after each addition
 4. Test with verification script
 5. Compare output size and functionality